danielhealy01/automationProject/README.md

 * Inserts the topic to search GPT into the textarea.
 * Searches.

+promptBuilder - Prompt Builder
+* Dynamically generates the prompts to be sent to the llm.
+* First prompt & n sequential prompts.

 __CSV Read / Write__

 getTopic
 * Generates an absolute path to csv db
 * Get's topic from first row of CSV db

+getInstructions
+* Generates an absolute path to instructions csv db
+* uses prompt number to calculate which article section to ask for

 __Other__